Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 - Records the exact list of the pack versions used during creation of an application.
 - Ensures that pack versions do not change during development even when new packs are installed on the host computer, for example to develop other applications.

-> **Notes:**
->
+!!!
+Note
-> - The [*.cbuild-pack.yml](YML-CBuild-Format.md#file-structure-of-cbuild-packyml) file should be committed to a repository to ensure reproducible builds.
+    - The [*.cbuild-pack.yml](YML-CBuild-Format.md#file-structure-of-cbuild-packyml) file should be committed to a repository to ensure reproducible builds.
-> - The `cbuild` option `--frozen-packs` checks that the [*.cbuild-pack.yml](YML-CBuild-Format.md#file-structure-of-cbuild-packyml) file exists and reports an error if any pack is changed or not available.
+    - The `cbuild` option `--frozen-packs` checks that the [*.cbuild-pack.yml](YML-CBuild-Format.md#file-structure-of-cbuild-packyml) file exists and reports an error if any pack is changed or not available.
-> - To update a pack to a new version, delete the file [*.cbuild-pack.yml](YML-CBuild-Format.md#file-structure-of-cbuild-packyml) or remove the information about a specific pack in this file.
+    - To update a pack to a new version, delete the file [*.cbuild-pack.yml](YML-CBuild-Format.md#file-structure-of-cbuild-packyml) or remove the information about a specific pack in this file.

 #### Repository Contents